kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 Being offered sufficient training during both onboarding and in the course of employment.

 ### INADEQUATE OR SLOW ONBOARDING
 > Organization fails to provide new hires with adequate support during their first few weeks of employment.
-Employees complain about poor training quality,  inadequate on-boarding materials or the slowness of the on-boarding process.
+Employees complain about poor training quality,  inadequate onboarding materials or the slowness of the on-boarding process.

 __Exemplary statements reported by employees:__